A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-where the signs are taken to be in a periodic sequence. \item (1924) S. Kakeya , On a generalized scale of notations, \emph{Japanese Journal of Mathematics} \textbf{1} 95--108. { Cited in \textsc{Thron 1961} and \textsc{Schweiger 2016} .} This paper anticipates the $f$-expansion of \textsc{Bissinger 1944} .
+This paper anticipates the $f$-expansion of \hyperref[Bis1944]{\textsc{Bissinger 1944}} .
 The author writes, ``We have usually two methods of denoting the [real] numbers, namely the method of decimal fractions and of continued fractions .
 These two methods can be included in the same consideration, and a generalized method of notation can be obtained, to which the usual methods belong as special cases.

 ``We consider a function $f(x)$ of the following properties:

 ``1. \emph{$f(x)$ is continuous and monotonic (havin[g] no constant part) in the interval $0 \le x \le 1$.}

 ``We distinguish the two cases when $f(x)$ is increasing and decreasing by the names \emph{case} A and \emph{case} B.